torvalds/linux/Documentation/driver-api/pm/devices.rst

 ===============================

 Sometimes devices share reference clocks or other power resources.
-In those cases it generally is not possible to put devices into low-power states individually.
+In those cases it generally is yest possible to put devices into low-power states individually.
 Instead, a set of devices sharing a power resource can be put into a low-power state together at the same time by turning off the shared power resource.
 Of course, they also need to be put into the full-power state together, by turning the shared power resource on.
 A set of devices with this property is often referred to as a power domain.
-A power domain may also be nested inside another power domain.
+A power domain may also be nested inside ayesther power domain.
 The nested domain is referred to as the sub-domain of the parent domain.

 Support for power domains is provided through the :c:member:`pm_domain` field of